 Years ago I studied the Voice Dialogue work of Drs.
 Hal and Sidra Stone.
 It was extremely powerful for me at the time.
-I still use a modified version of their techniques today.
 Voice Dialogue works with the many selves or sub-personalities that we all have within our psyche.
-Each of these different aspects of yourself has different wants, need and beliefs than the other aspects.
+Each of these different aspects of yourself has different wants, needs and beliefs than the other aspects.

-In the Stone’s Voice Dialogue work you learn to identify these sub personalities and then let them dialogue and find agreements with each other.
+In the Stone’s Voice Dialogue work you learn to identify these sub-personalities and then let them dialogue and find agreements with each other.
 This process is a great way to get started in learning how to love yourself, creating more self-understanding, acceptance, and harmony.

 Let’s use this information to support YOU in building self esteem and self love.

 Earlier in this article we talked about becoming aware of when you feel negativity and then looking back to find the point where you started feeling that way.
 In this process, to help you learn how to love yourself, you first look for the judgment thought you had about yourself.
 For example you might hear something like the ever-popular, “I’m a bad person.”